verbb/formie/docs/get-started/upgrading-from-v3.md

 ];
 ```

 On the front end, pass `{ count }` when translating these strings.
-Formie’s browser `t()` helper resolves Craft-style plural branches at runtime.
+Formie’s browser `t()` helper resolves Craft-style plural branches when the form renders.

 ### Server-side unique-value messages